Video Cassette Recording

 The Philips VCR system was marketed only in the UK, mainland Europe, Australia and South Africa.
 In mid-1977, Philips announced they were considering distribution of the format in North America, and it was test marketed for several months.
 Because the format was initially designed only for use with the 625-line 50 Hz PAL system, VCR units had to be modified in order to work with the 60 Hz NTSC system.
-Unfortunately, for mechanical and electronic reasons, the tape speed had to be increased by 20%, which resulted in a 60-minute PAL tape running for 50 minutes in a NTSC machine.
+The tape speed had to be increased by 20% to accommodate the higher frame rate of NTSC, which resulted in a 60-minute PAL tape running for 50 minutes in a NTSC machine.
 DuPont announced a thinner videotape formulation that would allow a 60-minute NTSC VCR tape (and roughly 70 minutes in PAL), but the tape was even less reliable than previous formulations.
 Ultimately, Philips abandoned any hope of trying to sell their VCR format in North America, partly because of the reliability issues, and partly because of the introduction of VHS that same year.